UpDown - HackTheBox Writeup

 Attack Chain

-[!warning] All uploaded files are auto deleted every 5 minutes.
+Note: Uploaded files are auto-deleted every 5 minutes.
+Work fast.

 <?php